BikS2013/ppt2desc/README.md

 1. Create an Azure OpenAI Resource
 2. Navigate to Azure AI Foundry and choose the subscription and Azure OpenAI Resource to work with
 3. Under management select deployments
-4. Select create new deployment and conffigure with your vision LLM
+4. Select create new deployment and configure with your vision LLM
 5. Provide deployment name, API key, endpoint, and api version via `--azure_deployment_name`, `--azure_openai_api_key`, `--azure_openai_endpoint`, `--azure_api_version`,

+For AWS Bedrock:
+1. Request access to serverless model deployments in Amazon Bedrock's model catalog
+2. Create a user in your AWS IAM
+3. Enable Amazon Bedrock access policies for your user
+4. Save User Credentials access key and secret access key
+5. Provide user's credentials via `--aws_access_key_id`, and `--aws_secret_access_key`

 ## Contributing